 Awarded for the first time in 2014, the white Best Young Rider jersey was worn each day by the highest placed rider under the age of 23 at the start of the year.

 Riders such as Britain’s Hannah Barnes, double world junior champion Amalie Diderickson of Denmark and Britain’s Molly Weaver have won the jersey in the past.
 Emma Norsgaard Jorgensen announced her arrival on the international stage by taking the Womenscycling.ie Best Young Rider jersey in 2015.

 The 2016 winner was Nina Buijsman of Team Regio Noord Holland.

-Awarded for the fourth time in 2016, the distinctive blue Stages jersey is presented after each stage to the rider who has taken victory on the day.
+The distinctive blue Joe Daly’s Stages jersey is presented after each stage to the rider who has taken victory on the day.

 The jersey proved a very popular addition to the awards list for the event in 2013 with Hannah Barnes taking no less that three Stages Jerseys back to Northampton while Tayler Wiles took two stage wins on her way to overall success in 2014.

 Grace Garner took two stage wins in 2015 as the Leicester rider finalised preparations for the World Championships in Richmond Virginia.
 The jersey was awarded to five different riders in 2016 including overall race winner Rikke Lønne who scored an emphatic solo success on stage three at Mount Leinster.